awsdocs/amazon-connect-admin-guide/doc_source/connect-lambda-functions.md

 ### Store variables as contact attributes<a name="store-variables"></a>

-If you store the variables as contact attributes, you can use them throughout your contact flow, and they are included in CTRs\.
+If you store the variables as contact attributes, you can use them throughout your contact flow, and they are included in contact records\.

 To store the values returned as contact attributes and then reference them, use a **Set contact attributes** block in your contact flow after the **Invoke AWS Lambda function** block\.
 Choose **External** for the **Type**\.
 Following the example we're using, set **Destination key** to `returnedContactName`, and set the **Source attribute** to `Name`